 - SOI West: Camp San Onofre, California

 Marines can be assigned throughout the US and abroad.
-Currently, the Marine Corps has 17 locations in Arizona, California, D.C., Florida, Georgia, Hawaii, North Carolina, South Carolina, and Virginia.
+The Marine Corps has 17 locations in Arizona, California, D.C., Florida, Georgia, Hawaii, North Carolina, South Carolina, and Virginia.
 Marines may also be stationed on Navy ships and bases outside the US.

 Should You Prepare for Physical Training?